GorillaDev420/OS-lab1/docs/report.md

 ```

-Given the program linked list is arranged in a reverse order, we use the idea of recursive function to implement multiple pipes mechanism.
+Given the program linked list is arranged in a reverse order, a recursive method of execution was chosen.
+One of the reasons for this was to improve the readability of the code, but also beacuse of the nature of the data structure, it seemed like the simplest choice.
+The pipe function are able to arbitrarily execute any number of piped programs, with the proper syntax described below:

 ```
 pgm N ... | pgm N-1 ... | ... | pgm 1 ...